August 15, 2025 | Simon Admissions Team

 *If you are currently completing your degree, you will upload your most up-to-date transcript.
 If admitted, you would provide proof of degree conferral at that point, after your degree is completed.

-Last, if you're looking for more information, register for our webinar, “Why Simon?” to receive an overview of our full-time programs and to learn more about what makes the Simon community so special.
+Last, if you're looking for more information, check out the recording of our recent "Why Simon?" webinar to receive an overview of our full-time programs and to learn more about what makes the Simon community so special.

 We wish you all the best as you prepare for business school!
 Please reach out to us if you have any questions!